Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 The History of Parietex Mesh Products

-First, let’s discuss the manufacturing history of Parietex mesh products and the different devices that have been brought to the market.
+First, let’s discuss the manufacturing history of Parietex mesh products and the different devices brought to the market.
 The Parietex line is manufactured by Covidien, a subsidiary of Medtronic, and was first introduced into the marketplace in 1999.

-The company is incredibly large with operations in over 150 countries and employs approximately 40,000 people.
+The company has operations in over 150 countries and employs approximately 40,000 people.

 Covidien’s history is plagued by FDA recalls.
 In 2017, the company recalled dozens of products because of defects and patient complaints.
 While the FDA has not issued a Parietex mesh recall, the case for a recall is growing.

-The manufacturing process, like most problematic mesh products, is important to understand.
-The majority of surgical hernia mesh products are made from the base material polypropylene.
-Even though this is the main material used in surgical mesh, that doesn’t mean that it doesn’t come with its share of complications.
+Like most problematic mesh products, the manufacturing process is important to understand.
+Most surgical hernia mesh products are made from the base material polypropylene.
+Even though this is the primary material used in surgical mesh, that doesn’t mean that it doesn’t come with its share of complications.

-The implanting of polypropylene in the human body has led to complications as varied as inflammation of internal organs to infections to re-herniation.
+The implanting of polypropylene in the human body has led to complications such as inflammation of internal organs and infections to re-herniation.
 These complications are caused because this polypropylene comes into contact with internal organs.

-Because of these known issues, Covidien made the decision to use polyester in subsequent releases of their mesh product, rather than polypropylene.
-When this failed they tried yet another design that created hook-like structures in the polyester fiber.
+Because of these known issues, Covidien used polyester in subsequent releases of their mesh product rather than polypropylene.
+When this failed, they tried yet another design that created hook-like structures in the polyester fiber.

-Despite the change in material and design, Covidien quickly found out that polyester is not much better than polypropylene when putting inside the body.
-Like polypropylene, polyester can still cause a massive inflammatory response in the body, which in turn can lead to other significant injuries.
+Despite the change in material and design, Covidien quickly discovered that polyester is not much better than polypropylene when put inside the body.
+Like polypropylene, polyester can still cause a massive inflammatory response in the body, leading to other significant injuries.

-Without human trials, the serious complications and possible side effects from the Parietex mesh went undiscovered until patients started suffering and reporting these problems to the FDA.
+Without human trials, the severe complications and possible side effects from the Parietex mesh went undiscovered until patients started suffering and reporting these problems to the FDA.

 Parietex Mesh Complications and Design History